 How to Turn On AutoSave in DaVinci Resolve?

-- DaVinci Resolve will now automatically save your progress made in the “Edit”, “Cut”, and “Fairlight” pages.
+5. DaVinci Resolve will now automatically save your progress made in the “Edit”, “Cut”, and “Fairlight” pages as shown in the image below.

 Auto Save Location in DaVinci Resolve

 The autosave location in DaVinci Resolve is the same as the original project location.
 Go to the “Project Manager”, and click on the “Project Libraries” icon.
 Then right-click on the project library > click “Open File Location”.
-See the below screenshot.
+The below screenshot shows the location of the auto save.

 I highly recommend the below detailed guide regarding the project location and related tips: